system variable indicates whether the query cache is

 To set the size of the query cache, set the

 variable.
-Setting it to 0 disables the query cache.
-The
+Setting it to 0 disables the query cache, as does

 When using the Windows Configuration Wizard to install or